canonical-web-and-design/practices/coding/js.md

 - Javascript should progressively enhance a page.
 Core content and functionality should still be available without Javascript.
 - Variable names should be camelCase
 - Avoid abbreviated or deliberately short names (choose `query` over `q`).
-- Your code should be sufficiently eloquent that it doesn't need comments to describe its purpose, however, if comments are required, they should be inline.
+- If comments are required, they should be inline and above the Javascript they relate to.
 - Javascript code should be indented by two spaces.

 ## Element hooks